MaxM2067/raman-paleothermometer/CONTEXT.md

 - Independent charts for each tab
 - Chart.js based visualizations with hover tooltips and interactive legends
 - Method-specific data visualization (Simple/Voigt) in statistical plots
-- Experimental tab statistical plots feature vertical error bars for parameter standard deviation and horizontal error bars for estimated temperature uncertainty (ΔT).
+- Experimental tab statistical plots (calibration curves) are generated on user request via the "Build Selected Curves" button and feature vertical error bars for parameter standard deviation and horizontal error bars for estimated temperature uncertainty (ΔT).
 - Peak labels with wavelength values
 - Width labels showing FWHM or user-defined % height width values on main spectrum plots.
 - Calibration charts in the Archaeological tab dynamically update with overlaid archaeological sample points, featuring distinct visual styles for points on the mean calibration line, within the SD band only, or out of range, along with informative tooltips.